Naproxen and Diphenhydramine

 - If you have kidney disease.

 - If you are pregnant or may be pregnant.
 Do not take naproxen and diphenhydramine if you are in the third trimester of pregnancy.
-You may also need to avoid this medicine at other times during pregnancy.
+You may also need to avoid naproxen and diphenhydramine at other times during pregnancy.
 Talk with your doctor to see when you need to avoid taking naproxen and diphenhydramine during pregnancy.

 - If you do not have time to get a full night's sleep.